pirovc/genome_updater/README.md

 - `-u`: Added/Removed assembly accessions
 - `-r`: Added/Removed sequence accessions
 - `-p`: Output list of URLs for downloaded and failed files

+Version control:
+- `-b`: name a version under a label (timestamp by default)
+- `-B`: when updating, use a different label as a base version.
+Useful for rolling back updates or to branch out of a base version.

 ## Examples